 For more information on Sant Jordi can be found in our Barcelona.de Sant Jordi special.

 A day for children in the Ciutadella Park with theatre, dancing giants and music.
-Also, the Feria de Abril will take place at this time of year, an originally Andalusian festival with music, dance, food and much wine.
+Also, the Feria de Abril will take place at this time of year, an originally Andalusian festival with music, dance, food and a lot of wine.

-On 11 Mai you see in the street C / Hospital many stands with honey, herbs and spices, fruits, wines, herbs and other natural products.
+On 11 Mai you can see many stands with honey, herbs and spices, fruits, wines, herbs and other natural products in the street Carrer Hospital.
 This is part of the celebrations of the Holy Sant Ponç, the patron saint of beekeepers and herbal specialists.

 Corpus Christi will be held in June with parades of giant and carnival figures with big heads.
-The tradition of "L'ou com balla" (means "the dancing egg") dates from the 16th Century.
-Here is a blank egg-shell on the beam of a laid fountain, in turn, with many flowers.
-Although not to believe is the fact that it wants to actually dance the egg and if it falls down sometimes, it climbs straight back to the top of the beam.
+The tradition of "L'ou com balla" (means "the dancing egg") dates back to the 16th Century.
+People put an empty egg-shell on the spurt of a with many flowers decorated fountain.
+It's hard to believe but the ess actually dances on the water spurt, sometimes it falls down but it climbs right back up on the top of the spurt.
 This phenomenon can be found at all fountains in the city.

 One of the most important and biggest festival for electronic music in Europe.

-Three days and three nights to get in close touch with the latest developments and trends in music with the famous national and international artists.
+For three days and three nights you will experience the latest developments and trends in music with famous national and international artists.
 The Sónar presents more than 300 different events with DJs, concerts, cinema and art objects of all kinds in multimedia format: installations, Net art, design, etc.

 Click here for more info.
 Here you can order tickets.

 June is the month of festivals.
-The Festival Grec series begins in June, reached its peak in July and goes up to into the August.
+The Festival Grec series begins in June, reaches its peak in July and goes on into August.
 The Grec offers a wide range of cultural events, from theatre of dance music and cinema events under the open sky.

-Along with the holiday of Assumption Day on 15 August begins in the District Gràcia the city festival and lasts until 21 August.
-The inhabitants of the various roads make competition to see who has the most beautifully decorated street.
+On 15 August the city festival begins in the district Gràcia along with the holiday of Assumption Day.
+It lasts until 21 August.
+The inhabitants of the various roads make a competition to see who has the most beautifully decorated street.
 In this context, there are hundreds of events under the open sky with live concerts in every street, theaters and chocolate for children, paella dinner for the older.
 The events last far into the night.

 Note: book hotel rooms early, Festa Major, over 2 million visitors.

-The "Diada", the National Day of Catalonia.
+The "Diada" is the National Day of Catalonia.
 On this day Catalonia thinks of its defeat to the forces of King Philip V of Borbón and that from then Catalonia was no longer an independent nation.
 Many events are held throughout Catalonia.

 24 September is the day of the Holy Mercè, Holy patron of Barcelona.
 This week the city festival is celebrated with many concerts (free), and parades of giant figures, fireworks, Correfocs.